What We Do

 Orfund was founded about 35 years ago to fund two homes in India and more recently, one in Malawi.
 Circumstances of the homes in India changed and in 2013 a new team of trustees took over Orfund and decided to focus solely on Malawi which is currently the sixth poorest country in the world.

 The trustees run Orfund from their own homes and are unpaid.
 We decided that we could do the work required without the support of a paid administrator or office base.
-This means that our administrative costs are very low and cover occasional printing, postage, auditing of accounts, bank charges and telephone calls to Malawi.
-The only other significant non-care expenditure is the annual cost of travel to Dedza by a trustee or sponsor to support the people running Molima, to gain first-hand information and to ensure the children are safe and well.
+This means that our administrative costs are very low (about 1.6%) and cover occasional printing, the annual newsletter, postage, auditing of accounts, bank charges and telephone calls to Malawi.
+The only other significant non-care expenditure is a contribution to vaccination costs when a trustee or sponsor makes a biennial visit to support the people running Molima, to gain first-hand information and to ensure the children are safe and well.

 The trustees have a useful wealth of relevant experience to draw upon from their working careers.